DavAug/mipd-warfarin/README.md

 #### 2. Reproduce results

-You can now reproduce the results using the Makefile.
+You can reproduce the results using the Makefile.
 First install ``nbconvert`` which helps to execute the notebooks from the terminal

 ```bash
 pip install nbconvert